 Abnormal brain activity is responsible for the sudden and uncontrolled movements that characterize a seizure.
 Because the brain is complex organ seizures can vary in severity and portions of the body affected.
 Grand Mal seizures are generally severe and affect all of the pet’s body, but petit or partial seizures may only affect a portion of the pet.
 For example, ‘fly biting’ or ‘chewing gum’ seizures cause a pet to snap their jaw, while nothing else is affected.

 It can sometimes be difficult to determine if your pet’s episode is a true seizure.
 One of the hallmark characteristics of a true seizure is called the post-ictal phase.
 This is characterized by a period of time after the incident where the dog will act ‘off’ or disoriented.
 The post-ictal phase can last from minutes to hours, to the greater part of a day after seizure activity and can manifest as lethargy, depression, pacing, anxiety, vocalizing, even dementia or hyperactivity.
-This is not part of the seizure itself, but helps to confirm the seizure diagnosis.
+This is not part of the seizure itself but helps to confirm the seizure diagnosis.
 Some dogs will even have a short pre-ictal phase before seizing, where the animal can sense that something is coming on.
-Having pet insurance for your pet, can help to alleviate stress that may come from financial worries.
+Having medical insurance for your pet can help to alleviate the stress that may come from financial worries.

 Seizures can have very serious consequences for an animal.
 Seizing for longer than 3 to 5 minutes can cause fluid to accumulate in the lungs or in the brain, in addition to causing a dramatic rise in body temperature, which can damage organs.
 “Cluster” seizures, where a pet will fall into another seizure, just as they are coming out of the last one, can also be dangerous.